How Inflation Eats US Savings

 Three primary drivers determine inflation rates:

-Demand-pull inflation → too much money chasing too few goods (strong consumer spending, tight labor markets, fiscal stimulus).
-Example: 2021-2022 pandemic recovery (savings flush from stimulus checks, supply chains broken, demand surging).
+Demand-pull inflation -- too much money chasing too few goods (strong consumer spending, tight labor markets, fiscal stimulus).
+Example: the 2021-2022 pandemic recovery, when savings flush from stimulus checks collided with broken supply chains.

-Cost-push inflation → input costs rise (wages, energy, commodities) forcing producers to raise prices.
-Example: 1970s oil embargo (crude prices quadrupled, cascading through entire economy).
+Cost-push inflation -- input costs rise (wages, energy, commodities) forcing producers to raise prices.
+Example: the 1970s OPEC oil embargo, when crude prices quadrupled and cascaded through the entire economy.

-Monetary policy → Federal Reserve controls money supply via interest rates.
-Lower rates (cheap borrowing) stimulate demand (inflationary).
-Higher rates (expensive borrowing) cool demand (disinflationary).
-Current Fed rate: 3.50-3.75% (December 2025), down from 5.33% peak in 2023 as inflation moderated.6
+Monetary policy -- the Federal Reserve controls money supply via interest rates.
+Lower rates (cheap borrowing) stimulate demand and are inflationary.
+Higher rates (expensive borrowing) cool demand and are disinflationary.
+Per the December 2025 FOMC statement, the Fed funds target rate is 3.50-3.75%, down from its 5.33% peak in 2023.6

-The test: you don't need to forecast inflation (even the Fed gets it wrong).
+KEY INSIGHT: You don't need to forecast inflation -- even the Fed gets it wrong.
 You need exposure to assets that perform across inflation regimes.
-Stocks deliver ~7% real returns whether inflation runs 2% or 5% (because corporate revenues and earnings adjust to nominal price levels over time).
-Cash delivers 0-1% real regardless of regime (always behind).
+Stocks deliver ~7% real returns whether inflation runs 2% or 5%, because corporate revenues and earnings adjust to nominal price levels over time.
+Cash delivers 0-1% real regardless of regime.

-The Savings Account Illusion (FDIC ≠ Purchasing Power Protection)
+The Savings Account Illusion (FDIC Does Not Equal Purchasing Power Protection)

-The point is: HYSA rates fluctuate with Fed policy (outside your control).
+HYSA rates fluctuate with Fed policy (outside your control).
 Equity returns fluctuate with corporate earnings growth (which compounds over decades).
-One is a temporary arbitrage (capitalize on high short-term rates while available).
-The other is a permanent wealth engine.
+One is a temporary rate environment.
+The other is a long-term compounding engine.

 FDIC Insurance Protects the Wrong Risk

-Federal Deposit Insurance Corporation (FDIC) coverage guarantees $250,000 per depositor per bank against bank failure (institution goes bankrupt, you still get your deposits).9 That's valuable for safety (you don't lose nominal dollars).
+FDIC coverage guarantees $250,000 per depositor per bank against bank failure.9 That's valuable -- you don't lose nominal dollars if the institution goes bankrupt.

-It's irrelevant for wealth accumulation.
+But it's irrelevant for wealth accumulation.
 FDIC doesn't protect against inflation risk.
-If your bank holds your $100,000 for 30 years at 1% nominal while inflation runs 3%, FDIC ensures you get back $100,000—which buys what $41,000 buys today.10 You didn't "lose money" in nominal terms (the account balance is intact).
+If your bank holds $100,000 for 30 years at 1% nominal while inflation runs 3%, FDIC ensures you get back your dollars -- which now buy what $41,000 buys today.10 The account balance is intact.
 You got poorer.

-Why this matters: investors confuse "safety" (no volatility, no losses) with "security" (maintaining purchasing power).
+Investors confuse "safety" (no volatility, no losses) with "security" (maintaining purchasing power).
 Bank accounts are safe.
 They're not secure for long-term wealth.
-Stocks are volatile (unsafe in the short term).
+Stocks are volatile in the short term.
 They're secure for purchasing power growth over decades.

 Real vs Nominal Examples (The 30-Year Comparison)